 What is that dash for anyway?

-The following two rules should help you make good decisions regarding that dashing dash:
+The following two rules should help you make good decisions regarding that dashing em dash:

-- You use dashes to set apart or emphasize the content that is within the dashes or after a dash.
-The content within the dashes or after the dash gets more emphasis than it would if you just used commas or parentheses.
+- You use em dashes to set apart or emphasize the content that comes after an em dash or sits within two em dashes.
+The content within the em dashes or after the em dash gets more emphasis than it would if you just used commas or parentheses.

 I think the reason those books became so popular—so much so that they became a cultural phenomenon—is that the world was ready for a little bit of magic.

-To be sure, the dash is no hyphen.
+To be sure, the em dash is no hyphen.
 The hyphen is smaller and comes between words like mother-in-law.
-The dash is longer and is created by placing two hyphens in a row.
-Then, after you space after the word after the dash, most word processing programs will turn those two little hyphens — into a dash—like so.
+The em dash is longer and is created by placing two hyphens in a row.
+Then, after you press the space bar after the word after the dash, most word processing programs will turn those two little hyphens‐‐into an em dash—like so.
 Another way to create them is to press and hold Alt and type 0151 on a Windows device or select Option, Shift, and the hyphen key (‐) on a Mac.

 The en dash is less well known than either the hyphen or the em dash, but that doesn’t mean its job isn’t important!
 You can often substitute the word “to” for the en dash when reading it aloud.

 The en dash is most often used with a span of numbers, whether it be page numbers, times, dates, or scores.